ritterim/rimdev-blog/_posts/2016-09-19-stuntmans-road-to-100-plus-github-stars.md

 ### Twitter

-First and for most, get on Twitter.
+First and foremost, get on Twitter.
 You have no excuse not to be on this social media platform.
 Social media is where most of your colleagues are converging to share and promote ideas.

 I recommend finding distinguished and respected developers who coincide with your idea.
 For example, if your idea attempts to solve an authentication pain point, then follow and talk to authentication experts.